We've broken down the mortgage jargon to give you an insight into the different types of mortgages available to you.

 What are the risks?

-Demand for rental property can fluctuate and, of course, the value of your property could fall or rise.
-If rental demand falls then you may have periods where your property remains empty.
-There could be other reasons why you may not be able to rent your property, for example, if the rent is set too high or the location is wrong.
+Demand for rental property can fluctuate and the value of your property could rise or fall.
+If demand falls, you might have times where your property is empty.
+There could also be other reasons why you may not be able to rent your property, for example, if the rent is too high.

 What tenants are acceptable?

 Lenders generally accept tenancies of between six and twelve months.
-You or your letting agent (if you have one) will arrange for the tenant to complete an Assured Shorthold Tenancy Agreement (AST) for the length of time they wish to rent.
+You or your letting agent will arrange for the tenant to complete an Assured Shorthold Tenancy Agreement (AST) for the length of time they wish to rent.
 The terms within the agreement will protect both parties.
 You may wish to seek legal advice about the clauses contained in the tenancy agreement.

 How do I find a tenant?